-The College seeks to comply with the Office of Financial Management’s (OFM’s) accounting regulations, as found in its State Administrative & Accounting Manual (SAAM).
-Regarding inventories, these include chapter 30.40 (Capital Asset Inventory Records Policy) and chapter 35 (Inventories).
+The College seeks to comply with the Office of Financial Management’s (OFM’s) accounting regulations.
+Regarding fixed assets, including assets considered to be small and attractive.
 The College shall maintain an accurate accounting of its fixed assets for purposes of financial reporting and proper stewardship over State property.

 1. Fixed Asset: Fixed assets (also referred to as property, plant, and equipment) include all items purchased in support of the college's continued and long-term mission.
-Fixed assets include land and equipment with an initial expected useful life extending beyond one reporting period.
+Fixed assets include land, buildings, infrastructure, library resources, and equipment with an initial expected useful life extending beyond one reporting period.
 Investments, cash, certain intangible assets, items held for resale and inventories are not considered fixed assets.

-2. Capital Asset or Capitalized Fixed Asset: A fixed asset which costs in excess of the minimum threshold established by OFM for capitalizable assets in the year of purchase.
+2. Capital Asset or Capitalized Fixed Asset: A fixed asset which costs in excess of the minimum threshold established by OFM in the year of purchase.
 Such assets are depreciated over their useful lifetimes.
 Land is not included in this category since the useful lifetime is not calculable.

 The College, in compliance with OFM guidelines, will identify as small and attractive those fixed assets which, in the year of purchase, cost less than the minimum threshold established by OFM for capitalizable assets and more than the minimum unit cost required in Section 30.40.20 for Small and Attractive assets.
 These include:

-- a. lOXX - Weapons, firearms, signal guns, and accessories;
+- a.
+Weapons, firearms, signal guns, and accessories;

 And other equipment not listed above, as determined by Purchasing.